mc503/doc_extraction_poc/walkthrough.md

 ## 4. Running the Application

-Now you are ready to launch Spektr Document OCR!
+Now you are ready to launch Spektr!

 1. Ensure your virtual environment is active (look for `(venv)`).
 2. Run the command: